Preventing Inferences through Data Dependencies on Sensitive Data: Algorithm to Achieve Full Deniability

 \subsection{Inference Detection}

 Inference detection (Algorithm~\ref{alg:cuedetector}) takes as input the set of sensitive cells ($\vCellSet{}^S$), the set of schema-level dependencies ($\vDataDepSet{}$), and a view of the database ($\view$) in which sensitive cells are hidden by replacing with and others are assigned the values corresponding to the instance.
-For each sensitive cell $\vCell{*}{}$, we consider the given set of dependencies $\vDataDepSet{}$ and instantiate each of the relevant dependencies $\vSchemaDep{}$ using the database view $\view$ (Steps 5-7).
+For each sensitive cell $\vCell{*}{}$, we consider the given set of dependencies $\vDataDepSet{}$ and instantiate each of the relevant dependencies $\vSchemaDep{}$ using the database view $\view$ (lines 5-7).
 The \emph{DepInstantiation} function returns the corresponding instantiated dependency $\vDataDep{}{}$.
-For each such dependency instantiation, if it is a dependency containing a single predicate i.e., $\vDataDep{}{} = \neg(\vPredicate{}{})$ where $\vPredicate{}{} = \vCell{*}{} \vOperator \vCell{}{k}$, we add the non-sensitive cell ($\vCell{}{k}$) to the cueset (Steps 9, 10).
-If the dependency contains more than a single predicate, we determine if there is leakage about the value of the sensitive cell by checking the Tattle-Tale Condition (TTC) for the sensitive cell $\vCell{*}{}$ (Step 11)\footnote{While not shown in the algorithm for simplicity, when an input cell is sensitive in an FC instantiation, if the FC is non-invertible we ignore its cuesets as they are empty.}.
-If $TTC(\vDataDep{}{}, \view, \vCell{*}{})$ evaluates to \textit{False}, we can skip that dependency instantiation as there is no leakage possible on $\vCell{*}{}$ due to it (Step 12).
-However, if $TTC(\vDataDep{}{}, \view, \vCell{*}{})$ evaluates to \textit{True}, we get all the cells except for $\vPredicate{}{}(\vCell{*}{})$ (Step 14) \footnote{\revise{If we wish to relax the assumption that queriers and data owners do not overlap stated in Section~\ref{sect:assumptions}, we can do so here by only including the cells in the cueset that do not belong to the querier.
-We prove the correctness of this modification in Section~\ref{sect:discussion}}}.
-After iterating through all the dependency instantiations for all the sensitive cells, we return \textit{cuesets} (Step 19).
+For each such dependency instantiation, if it is a dependency containing a single predicate i.e., $\vDataDep{}{} = \neg(\vPredicate{}{})$ where $\vPredicate{}{} = \vCell{*}{} \vOperator \vCell{}{k}$, we add the non-sensitive cell ($\vCell{}{k}$) to the cueset (lines 9-10).
+If the dependency contains more than a single predicate, we determine if there is leakage about the value of the sensitive cell by checking the Tattle-Tale Condition (TTC) for the sensitive cell $\vCell{*}{}$ (line 11)\footnote{While not shown in the algorithm for simplicity, when an input cell is sensitive in an FC instantiation, if the FC is non-invertible we ignore its cuesets as they are empty.}.
+If $TTC(\vDataDep{}{}, \view, \vCell{*}{})$ evaluates to \textit{False}, we can skip that dependency instantiation as there is no leakage possible on $\vCell{*}{}$ due to it (line 12).
+However, if $TTC(\vDataDep{}{}, \view, \vCell{*}{})$ evaluates to \textit{True}, we get all the cells except for $\vPredicate{}{}(\vCell{*}{})$ (line 14)\footnote{If we wish to relax the assumption that queriers and data owners do not overlap stated in Section~\ref{sect:assumptions}, we can do so here by only including the cells in the cueset that do not belong to the querier.
+We show algorithms to achieve so and prove the correctness of this modification in Section~\ref{sec:assumption_relaxation}.}.
+After iterating through all the dependency instantiations for all the sensitive cells, we return \textit{cuesets} (line 19).

 Note that in our inference detection algorithm, we did not choose the non-sensitive cell $\vCell{\prime}{}$ in $\vPredicate{}{}(\vCell{*}{}) = \vCell{*}{} \vOperator \vCell{\prime}{} $ as a candidate for hiding.
 We illustrate below using a counter-example why hiding $\vCell{\prime}{}$ might not be enough to prevent leakages.